Even with a patent, water balloon invention Bunch O Balloons hurt by low PTAB standards.

 Josh Malone has eight kids.
 On hot Texas days, he joins them for a water balloon fight to cool off.

 Dad is normally in the rear with the gear.
 He is the family reloader, filling and tying water balloons to supply his kids with the ammunition necessary to keep the backyard action going.
 It was during one of these skirmishes that Malone figured he could replace himself if he created a harmless weapon of mass destruction.
 He thought of several ways and then, like so many inventors before him, obsessively tinkered until he finally invented one that worked.
 It screws onto a garden hose and has dozens of long tubes.
 Attached to the end of each tube is a self-sealing balloon.
-You just turn on the hose and when the balloons are substantially filled, you shake them, they fall off and the kids launch another attack.
+You just turn on the hose and when the balloons are substantially full, you shake them, they fall off and the kids launch another attack.
 Leonardo da Vinci would be proud.

 He named it Bunch O Balloons.
 Malone knew then that he had a winner, and building a company based on his invention became his American Dream.
 He filed a provisional patent application in February 2014.
 Things went quickly at the United States Patent and Trademark Office; his first patent was issued about 18 months after the application was filed.